MaskRay/maskray.me/source/_posts/2020-11-08-stack-unwinding.md

 * CIE\_pointer: Subtract CIE\_pointer from the current position to get the associated CIE
 * initial\_location: The address of the first location described by the FDE.
 The value is encoded with a relocation referencing a section symbol
 * address\_range: initial\_location and address\_range describe an address range
-* instructions: bytecode for unwinding, essentially (address,opcode) pairs
 * augmentation\_data\_length: Present if the associated CIE contains augmentation contains `z`
 * augmentation\_data: Present if the associated CIE contains augmentation contains `z`
   + If the associated CIE augmentation contains `L`, language-specific data area will be recorded here
-* padding
+* instructions: bytecode for unwinding, essentially (address,opcode) pairs
+* padding: Enough `DW_CFA_nop` instructions (zeros) to make the size match the `length` field.
+For 64-bit objects, the last FDE is aligned by 8 bytes while other FDEs are aligned by 4.

 A CIE may optionally refer to a personality routine in the text section (`.cfi_personality` directive).
 A FDE may optionally refer to its associated LSDA in `.gcc_except_table` (`.cfi_lsda` directive).